bemasc/access-services/draft-schwartz-httpapi-popup-authentication.md

 ## Client requirements {#client}

-If the client receives an HTTP 401 "Unauthorized" error with a "WWW-Authenticate: interactive" header field, it SHOULD notify the user that the initial URL's origin is requesting interactive authentication, including a reminder of the role for which this origin is being used noninteractively.
+If the client receives an HTTP 401 "Unauthorized" error with a "WWW-Authenticate" header whose auth-scheme is "interactive", it SHOULD notify the user that the initial URL's origin is requesting interactive authentication, including a reminder of the role for which this origin is being used noninteractively.
 With the user's approval, it SHOULD load the authentication path from the "location" parameter as a webpage in a browser context.
 This context SHOULD have access to the user's credential assistance functions (e.g. password manager) but MAY otherwise be a blank context.

 This browser MUST behave similarly to a normal browser, including support for navigation between origins.
 It SHOULD display the current origin to the user, to reduce the risk of impersonation attacks.

 The client MUST monitor any requests made by the browser to the authentication path (whether as navigation, subresource, or javascript-initiated fetch).
 If any such request succeeds (i.e. receives a 2XX status code), the client MUST (1) store any "Authorization" and "Cookie" headers used in this request and (2) close this browser instance.
 The client SHOULD also display a notification that interactive authentication has concluded.

-After learning the authorization headers, the client SHOULD retry the failed request, if it is still relevant.
-For this and all subsequent requests to the initial URL, the client MUST include the stored "Authorization" and "Cookie" headers.
+After learning the authorization headers, the client SHOULD retry the failed request if it is still relevant.
+For this and all subsequent requests to the initial URL, the client MUST add the stored "Authorization" and "Cookie" headers.

 If the user closes the browser instance without successfully retrieving the resource at the authentication path, the system SHOULD warn the user that authentication has failed.
 The system SHOULD avoid spamming the user with repeated authentication requests, but SHOULD NOT permanently abandon authentication.

+Web browsers MUST NOT implement support for the "interactive" auth-scheme in ordinary usage.
+This auth-scheme is not meaningful in an interactive context.

 ## Use with proxy servers